rogerchamberlain/rogerchamberlain.github.io/setup-git.md

 ![H: drive]({{ "/images/17.png" | relative_url }})

 Keep clicking next until you see the following screen.
-Make sure the box next to the CSE132 project is checked:<br><br>
+Make sure the box next to the CSE132 project is checked:

 ![CSE132 project]({{ "/images/12.png" | relative_url }})

 Once you click "Finish", you should see the CSE132 project in your workspace.
-It should contain all of the materials for labs, studios, and extensions.<br><br>
+It should contain all of the materials for labs, studios, and extensions.

 # Committing your work

 Committing your work is equivalent to turning something in.
-When you are ready to submit your work, right click the project and select Team-> Commit:<br><br>
+When you are ready to submit your work, right click the project and select Team-> Commit:

 ![Team -> Commit]({{ "/images/13.png" | relative_url }})

 Type in a descriptive commit message then push the "Commit and Push" button at the bottom.
 Make sure to push!
-If you only commit (without the push) we will not be able to grade your work.<br><br>
+If you only commit (without the push) we will not be able to grade your work.

 ![Commit and Push]({{ "/images/14.png" | relative_url }})

 You may commit/push as many times as you want.
 You should commit often!
-Think of it as saving your work.<br><br>
+Think of it as saving your work.

 # Updating your repository

 From time to time we might add files to your repository (such as grades).
 To do this, you need to update your repository.
-This can be accomplished by right clicking the CSE132 project and selecting "Pull":<br><br>
+This can be accomplished by right clicking the CSE132 project and selecting "Pull":

 ![Pull]({{ "/images/16.png" | relative_url }})